Corporate & Individual Donation Allowed

 If approved, what will the impact be on senior citizens within the district?

-LCISD taxes are frozen for homeowners 65 and older who have properly filed for notice with the county tax office.
+LCISD taxes are frozen for homeowners 65 and older who have properly filed their documentation for their primary residence with Fort Bend County central appraisal district.
 Approval of this bond would not result in an increase above the frozen amount.

 If approved, will all the money be used at once?